 CC BY) information specially prepared for InformNapalm.org website, an active link to the authors and our project is obligatory for any reprint or further use of the material.

 We call on our readers to actively share our publications on social networks.
-Broad public awareness of these investigations is a major factor in the information and actual warfare.

 You can also support the work of our website and donate to the project development at our Crowdfunding page.
 All proceeds will go exclusively into the technical support of InformNapalm.org website.
 Together we will win!